SlowPotato/Aimmy-v2.1.5-Arduino_Releasev4.0/README.md

 WIN11 USERs getting "wmic" error
 -
 Do the following command in Powershell as Admin
-command: Add-WindowsCapability -online -name WMIC.
+command: Add-WindowsCapability -online -name WMIC

 Then re-run .bat as Admin.

+If still fails run this command: dism /online /add-capability /capabilityname:WMIC~~~~

 KNOWN UNSUPPORTED MOUSES:
 --